Even though we will comply with all legal privacy collection, storage and usage requirements of your jurisdiction, if you are:

 As noted above, your personal information may be disclosed to third parties to the extent this is necessary and consistent with the purpose of collection.
 In addition, it may be shared as follows:

-- (a) With service providers.
-We may share information about you with service providers who perform services on our behalf.
+- (b) With service providers.
+We may share information about you with service providers who perform services on our behalf and on behalf of Service Providers of External Services.
 This may include maintenance and support personnel acting in the normal course of their duties; and

-- (b) With business partners.
+- (c) With business partners.
 We may share information about you with business partners that provide services and functionality that may require the creation of any ShareRing ID that can later be used by us in the provision of any future services.
-In addition, prior to any sharing any of your personal information we will advise as to who and when such sharing shall occur.
+In addition, prior to any sharing any of your personal information we will advice as to who and when such sharing shall occur.

-- (c) With third parties for legal reasons.
+- (d) With third parties for legal reasons.
 We may share information about you if we reasonably believe that disclosing the information is needed to:

-- (e) With outsourcers.
+- (f) With outsourcers.
 In the event that we outsource part of our infrastructure, it is possible that the entity we engage for this purpose may also have access to your personal information.

-- (f) With advertisers.
-We may also share with third parties—such as advertisers—aggregated, non-personally, or de-identified information, which cannot reasonably be identified as you.
+- (g) With advertisers.
+We may also share with third parties—such as advertisers— aggregated, non-personally or de-identified information, which cannot reasonably be identified as you.

-We may be required to disclose your personal information if such disclosure is:
+We may be required to disclose your personal information if such a disclosure is:

 - (a) required by law (e.g. the relevant taxation authorities);